Come to Anghiari learn about the battle, but stay to enjoy its beauty

 Recently nominated as one of the “Prettiest Little Towns in Italy”, Anghiari has revitalized the small city center with shops and restaurants, many of which specialize in local products and foods, like truffles and mushrooms.
 The narrow cobble-stoned roads, stairs, and buildings have been restored and create an inviting setting for the many festivals, musical events and street parties held throughout the year.

-The town walls that protect Anghiari, seem to protect it from the passage of time, the winding roads which slowly climb from the piazza to the top of the hill, hold a small treasure trove of sites to see.
+The town walls that protect Anghiari seem to protect it from the passage of time, the winding roads which slowly climb from the piazza to the top of the hill hold a small treasure trove of sites to see.
 Spectacular is the road that climbs directly from the valley to the hilltop, a straight line with a steep 13% incline!

 The Battle of Anghiari Fresco by Leonardo da Vinci

-Though the victory of the Battle of Anghiari was extremely important for the Florentines, strangely enough, what has left its mark, even more, is the “lost” fresco commissioned almost 70 years later; the artist was Leonardo da Vinci.
-The idea was to decorate the main room in Palazzo della Signoria, today it is known as Palazzo Vecchio.
-Leonardo designed a large fresco depicting the battle that would be placed on the right wall in the present Hall of the Five Hundred (Salone del Cinquecento).
+Though the victory of the Battle of Anghiari was extremely important for the Florentines, strangely enough, what has left its mark even more is the “lost” fresco commissioned in Florence almost 70 years later because the artist was Leonardo da Vinci.
+The project was to decorate the main room in Palazzo della Signoria in Florence, known as Palazzo Vecchio today.
+Leonardo designed a large fresco depicting the battle that would be placed on the right wall in the present Hall of the Five Hundred, theSalone del Cinquecento.

 Hidden in Plain Sight